awestover/skyspace/probabilistic_method/data/readme.aug.md

 # Chapter 2
 #### [[May 13]]
-(ok writing this much on one day was probably a bad idea. but it was fun so whatever)
+(yes again all this is written on the same day. ok writing this much on one day was probably a bad idea. but it was fun so whatever.
+I did get a little tired by the end, but I think I stopped before the content started suffering.)

 Chapter 2 is about Expectation.
-Specifically the new proof strategy highlighted looks like this
+Specifically the new proof strategy highlighted looks like this:

 ---